ilmax/MaxDon.ApimUpdater/README.md

 ## Feedback

-- This tool is still in early development, so please feel free to open an issue if you find a bug or have a feature request.
+- Feel free to open an issue if you find a bug or have a feature request.